 Five Ways Steam May Help Boost Fitness and Wellness

-The healing potential of steam extends beyond mere relaxation.
+The wellness potential of steam extends beyond mere relaxation.
 From helping to elevate mood to potentially increasing metabolism, steam rooms have an important role to play in your overall wellness program.

 To many Americans it’s still an exotic concept, a luxury reserved for the ultra-rich and severe Scandinavians, but residential steam rooms are gradually becoming a valuable tool for everyday people to help potentially improve overall health and wellness.
 The power of steam therapy has long been valued by elite athletes, but now weekend warriors are catching on to the possible benefits of sitting in a steam room after a hard training session.
 And scientific research continues to prove that the effects of steam are potentially more potent than even its most enthusiastic practitioners believed.

 How?
 Steam rooms deliver multiple possible benefits, but let’s consider five in particular that apply to anyone who’s concerned about maintaining—and possibly improving—their wellness profile.

 Five Potential Fitness and Wellness Benefits of Steam Rooms

 1. Steam To help elevate mood and reduce stress

 Steam may help elevate mood and reduce stress.
 Serotonin, the “feel-good” neurotransmitter, is a powerful mood regulator in the central nervous system.

 Steam may affect heat-sensitive neurons that help boost serotonin, along with melatonin, an important hormone that helps you relax.
 Researchers believe this is due to a thermo-sensitive part of the brain called the dorsal raphe nucleus.

 Whatever mechanism is responsible, everyday anecdotal evidence supports that a session in the steam room could go a long way to help elevate your mood and reducing stress.

 2. Steam to help increase metabolism